1. How does the rhythm of cycling compare to the rhythm of shooting?

 You’re chill AF.
 You know when to ride fast, but you also know how to push it in a way that doesn’t forsake the group.
 You’ve got a good attitude.
 You’re able to have a conversation while riding bikes that’s not about bikes.

 Yeah there’s always a balance, and I often am shooting while on the bike.
-You should always feel ok to stop for photos and enjoy your surroundings for a moment, to sip it all in.
+You should always feel okay to stop for photos and enjoy your surroundings for a moment, to sip it all in.
 If you never have, you should try it sometime.
 The road isn’t going anywhere :)